-On October 29th, BrainMind will host an intimate gathering in collaboration with Carnegie Hall’s Well-Being Concert Program to explore the impact of music on the brain and mind.
-Renowned cellist Joshua Roman will share a captivating performance and engage in a deep discussion around mind, music and wellness with Dr. Heather Berlin, acclaimed neuroscientist whose research spans from the neural basis of creativity to the nature of consciousness, and Sarah Johnson, Chief Education Officer and Director of the Weill Music Institute at Carnegie Hall.
-The discussion will be facilitated by Carnegie Hall’s Health and Wellness Lead, Ian Koebner.
+On October 29th, BrainMind hosted an intimate gathering in collaboration with Carnegie Hall’s Well-Being Concert Program to explore the impact of music on the brain and mind.
+Renowned cellist Joshua Roman shared a captivating performance and engaged in a deep discussion around mind, music and wellness with Dr. Heather Berlin, acclaimed neuroscientist whose research spans from the neural basis of creativity to the nature of consciousness, and Sarah Johnson, Chief Education Officer and Director of the Weill Music Institute at Carnegie Hall.
+The discussion was facilitated by Carnegie Hall’s Health and Wellness Lead, Ian Koebner.

-This salon will be held at artist Vivian Reiss’ one-of-a-kind private residence, a personally designed and adorned haven in Manhattan.
+This salon was held at artist Vivian Reiss’ one-of-a-kind private residence, a personally designed and adorned haven in Manhattan.

 BrainMind Salons are invitation-only.
 All participants are members of the BrainMind ecosystem and are carefully selected for potential contribution, influence, and intent.
 Apply below if you are interested in attending gatherings like this.